Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/exercises_part_1.md

 ## Calculating RMSD

-Consider the two (very) hypothetical protein structures shown in the figure below with vectorizations of eight points each.
+Consider the two shapes shown in the figure below with vectorizations of eight points each.

 [![image-center](../assets/images/600px/rmsd_exercise.png){: .align-center}](../assets/images/rmsd_exercise.png)
 Two hypothetical protein structures with vectorizations into eight points each.